Master Dance Artist & Educator

 Hannah Romanowsky, M.A. has been researching, embodying, and teaching women’s dances from the Middle East, North Africa, and Central Asia for over two decades.
 Initially trained in ballet, jazz, and musical theater starting at age 6, her life-long devotion to dance as a vehicle of joy, healing, and transformation inspired her to found the DanceVersity multi-cultural youth arts education program in 2005, and the Scheherazade School of Dance & Sacred Movement in 2017.

-Hannah continues to educate dance aficionados and the general public on dance technique, culture and history through classes, presentations, and private coaching, and is available for workshops and weekend immersions.
+Hannah continues to educate dance aficionados and the general public on dance technique, culture and history through online classes, presentations, private coaching, and workshops.

 Ms. Romanowsky was an Afsaneh Dance Academy faculty member and has taught cultural dance history courses through the College of Marin.
 She has been a guest instructor and choreographer at U.C.
 Berkeley, Sonoma Dance Conservatory, San Domenico college preparatory, Marin School of the Arts and other institutions throughout the San Francisco bay area.

 As a performing artist Hannah has danced in such venues at the British Museum, Houston’s Museum of Fine Arts, San Francisco’s Asian Art Museum, San Francisco’s esteemed Ethnic Dance Festival at the Palace of Fine Arts, the Roof of the World Festival in the Pamir Mountains of Tajikistan, the Desert Dance Festival in India, and on Chinese television.
 She was Artist-in-Residence at the Padida Dance Theater in Dushanbe, and has taught workshops and weekend intensives in Europe and North America.